psf/black/gallery/README.md

 # Gallery

-Gallery is a script that automates process of applying different black versions to a selected PyPI package and seeing the results between black versions.
+Gallery is a script that automates the process of applying different _Black_ versions to a selected PyPI package and seeing the results between _Black_ versions.

 ## Build